 Enter co ord sets – with their single colour/print elegance, their I-don’t-need-an-outsider outlook, and their sheer simplicity.

-Any man of style knows that fabric and fit are the two foundations of any well-put-together ensemble.
+Any man that loves style knows that fabric and fit matter the most for any well-put-together ensemble.
 And yet, sometimes more important is colour, and more particularly how you coordinate and match different hues within your look for co ords outfit.
-If you ever saw an influencer/model and wondered how their outfits look so awe striking, there’s a high chance they pay close attention to these three areas of style.
+If you ever saw an influencer/model and wondered how their outfits look so good, it’s because they pay close attention to these three areas of style.

-Similarly, your favourite brand or designer will adhere to a few basic rules of colour theory in order to produce collections that feel harmonious.
+Similarly, your favourite brand or designer may also follow these few basic rules of colour theory in order to produce collections that look and feel good to the buyer.
 It’s the same process followed by interior designers, artists, car manufacturers and across almost all areas of product design.

 The Colour Wheel